Ole Selnæs

-Ole Kristian Selnæs (born 7 July 1994) is a Norwegian professional footballer who plays for Swiss club Zürich as a defensive midfielder.
+Ole Kristian Selnæs (born 7 July 1994) is a Norwegian professional footballer who plays for Norwegian club Rosenborg as a defensive midfielder.
 Between 2015 and 2019, he made 32 appearances for the Norway national team scoring twice.
 He is the son of former Rosenborg goalkeeper Ivar Selnæs.

 Club career

 Early career

 Selnæs was born in Trondheim, but lived in Lillestrøm when his father Ivar Selnæs was head coach of Skjetten SK and he was playing in the youth department of the same club.
 His family later moved back to Trondheim, with Selnæs joining Sverresborg IF.

 Rosenborg

 When Selnæs joined Rosenborg in 2009, he was earmarked for his accurate left foot and good knowledge of the game, which allowed him to develop as a defensive midfielder.

 In 2011, he was heavily involved in the Rosenborg under-19 side that won the national championship and gained third place in their NextGen Series group.
 Despite still being barely known from outside the club, he was being recognised internally with an integral part of the first team's 2012 pre-season.
 His impressive pre-season was rewarded when, on 25 March, he signed a professional contract.

 He started the season as back-up to the midfield pair of Mohammed-Awal Issah and Markus Henriksen, but soon became first choice beside Henriksen.
 His professional debut came against Lillestrøm on 1 April 2012, when he came on as a late substitute for Issah.
 The next week, he made his first start at home to Sogndal.

 After four league matches he was named the biggest talent in Scandinavia by the web-site scan-scout.com, which did not surprise Rosenborg's head coach Jan Jönsson: "He has developed very fast, but I'm not surprised."

 Selnæs was a regular in Rosenborg's midfield during the first half of the 2012 season, but lost his place in the starting line-up due to an injury.
 After his recovery, Rosenborg had bought Tarik Elyounoussi, Cristian Gamboa and Jaime Alas and Selnæs' chances were limited.
 But he stated in an interview with NRK in September 2012 that "I am only 19 years old and have plenty of time, and will work hard to get more chances for the first-team".